Computer history - 1986

 Major computer events in 1986

-IBM PCD (PC Division) announced its first laptop computer, the PC Convertible, weighing 12-pounds, which is 18-pounds lighter than the earlier portable computer.
+IBM PCD (PC Division) announced its first laptop computer, the PC Convertible, weighing 12-pounds, 18-pounds lighter than the earlier portable computer.

 Other computer events in 1986